 Under the same ownership is Herbsaint Bar & Restaurant.
 Located at 701 St. Charles Ave, it is a very popular restaurant.

-Other fun spots include Pulp and Grind for coffee at 644 Camp St., Wood Pizza & Taphouse at 404 Andrew Higgins Dr. with a great outdoor patio and Ugly Dog Saloon & BBQ at 401 Andrew Higgins Dr. Bittersweet Confections at 725 Magazine St. is also very good.
+Other fun spots include the popular Congregation Coffee which took over the former Pulp and Grind location at 644 Camp St., and Ugly Dog Saloon & BBQ at 401 Andrew Higgins Dr. Bittersweet Confections at 725 Magazine St. is also very good.
 They have a second location in the newly opened St. Roch Market.

 What to Do

 The area has some great shopping, galleries and museums to explore.
 Make sure not to miss the:

 Contemporary Art Center: This center features art installations, music, dance and theater performances plus workshops and other events.
 Make sure to check out the calendar on their website.
 There is also a small bookstore, gift shop and cafe.
 900 Camp St.